WuStevenShengyang/Python-Program/README.md

 ```
 python spider.py
 ```
 Enter anything you want to search.
-The program will grab related images into a folder called 'Result'
+The program will grab related images into a 'Result' folder.